 When we started working with deepset, they already had a blog on Medium, where they shared well-written, in-depth articles about their open-source framework.
 However, that content was mainly targeting a very specific group of people: NLP enthusiasts who wanted to learn more about the details of the Haystack framework and the nitty-gritty of implementing open-source NLP products.

-In the course of our research, we found that the existing articles weren’t ranking for many relevant SEO terms, and there was a lack of clarity at deepset as to which terms it was trying to target in order to reach potential users.
+In the course of our research, we found that the existing articles weren’t ranking for many relevant SEO terms, and there was a lack of clarity about which terms deepset was trying to target in order to reach potential users.

-To summarize, deepset wanted to go from a highly technical, product-focused blog to a growth engine for their company.
-They wanted to create a website that their core audience would find helpful to learn about all things NLP, and that would motivate prospective users to visit their homepage, join their NLP community, and use their OSS (and later on, commercial) product.
+To summarize, deepset wanted to move from a highly technical, product-focused blog to a growth engine for their company.
+They wanted to create a website that their core audience would find helpful to learn about all things NLP, and that would motivate prospective users to visit their homepage, join their NLP community, and use their OSS framework (and, later on, their commercial product).

 Devising a content strategy for deepset